PEAK mini header

 Service Model Overview

 Through PEAK, the University is shifting how we deliver some finance, human resources, and marketing and communications services to our academic and administrative units.
-This new model is a transition into central services that focus on specialization in these service areas.
+This new model is a transition into shared services that focus on specialization in these service areas.

 Organizing teams around expertise creates opportunities for meaningful career growth for employees through collaboration and exposure to different projects, while offering an environment that fosters a healthy work and life balance.